-A new initiative to facilitate the most important and hard-to-fund journalism, The Spinoff Members is a way for our readers to support the hiring of more journalists and play a role in directing new areas of coverage.
+A new initiative to facilitate our journalism, The Spinoff Members lets our readers support our work and play a role in directing new areas of coverage.

 If you’d like to support our mission, please click below to make a contribution of your choice.
-All proceeds donated are ring-fenced for new reporting and editing talent, and every donor is asked about the work they consider most important.
+All proceeds donated are ring-fenced for reporting and editing, and every donor is asked about the work they consider most important.

 Why we’re doing this: